pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 (0.80+) This option is enabled by default.

+## Hiding files in the Project tree

+You can hide files with specific extensions in the Project tree by opening a local menu in the tree (right click on any tree item) and selecting `Hide '.ext' Files`.
+You can unhide hidden files by selecting `Show Hidden Files` from the same menu.

 ## Refresh search results

 You can refresh search results by using right click on the tab and selecting `Refresh Search Results` from the popup menu.